SimonCropp/SetStartupProjects/README.md

     var startupProjectGuids = new StartProjectFinder()
         .GetStartProjects(solutionDirectory)
         .ToList();
-    var suoHacker = new SuoHacker();
+    var startProjectSuoCreator = new StartProjectSuoCreator();
-    suoHacker.CreateStartProjectSuoFiles(solutionPath, startupProjectGuids);
+    startProjectSuoCreator.CreateForSolutionDirectory(solutionDirectory, startupProjectGuids);

-You can, of course, write your own logic for determining startup project GUIDs and pass them to `SuoHacker.CreateStartProjectSuoFiles`.
+You can, of course, write your own logic for determining startup project GUIDs and pass them to `StartProjectSuoCreator`.

 ## Multiple versions of Visual Studio

-`SuoHacker` writes `.suo` files for Visual Studio 2012, 2013 and 2015.
+`StartProjectSuoCreator` writes `.suo` files for Visual Studio 2012, 2013 and 2015.

 ## Icon